The best of Paris

 RE-EDITION MAGAZINE /

-Running in parallel of Copenhagen Fashion Week, SIRIN Gallery will showcase the GENESIS.
-The film is a poetic visual analogy that merges the androgynous philosophical design ideas that lie behind Jens Laugesen’s hybrid design language together with the avant-garde mirror -reflective vision of art photographer Henriette Sabroe Ebbesen.
+SIRIN Gallery will showcase the GENESIS.
+The film is a poetic visual analogy that merges the androgynous conceptual design ideas that lie behind Jens Laugesen’s hybrid design language together with the mirror reflective vision of art photographer Henriette Sabroe Ebbesen.

 HYreCON TRILOGY / 2018021